devonoel/gunter/README.md

 Type: `Object` or `String`

-You can pass `load` either an Object, or the path to a JSON file containing tasks like the example in [Defining Tasks](#defining-tasks).
+You can pass `load` either an Object, or the path to a YAML/JSON file containing tasks like the example in [Defining Tasks](#defining-tasks).
 If passing `load` a filepath, its best that you use an absolute path for simplicity, as relative paths may not behave as you expect.

+#### ignore

+Type: `Array`

+An **optional** array of tasknames to ignore in `tasks`.
+In case you want to define some objects for use in YAML repeated nodes.
+For example, in the [YAML or JSON](#yaml-or-json) section's task, you might include `["default"]` here to avoid registering a task called `default`

 ### .clear()